-3.4.2 Safety regulations and environmental protection regulations for handling oil
+3.4.2 Safety regulations and environmental protection regulations for handling oil to the second

 Danger of burning by ignited oil!

 - Do not allow oil to come into contact with hot components. - Smoking and open fire is prohibited! - Wear your personal protective equipment (protective gloves, protective clothing).